The Estoppel-By-Deed Doctrine

 When a deed’s legal description defines the property’s boundaries with reference to a private right-of-way, and the grantor owns the way, the conveyance may create an implied easement allowing the grantee to use the private way.
 This doctrine prevents (or “estops”) the original grantor (and those in privity to the grantor, such as future owners of the private way) from later denying the existence of the easement.
 700 Lake Ave.
 Realty v.
 Dolleman, 121 N.H.
 619, 623 (1981).

-Application of the doctrine may create unintended consequences because owners of these types of easements may use the private right-of-way even if:
+Application of the doctrine may create unintended consequences.
+This is because owners of these types of easements may use the private right-of-way even if:

 - The deed did not explicitly grant any right to use the private way;